Events

 Further talks

-I also have a handful of other talks lined up for 2025, including:
+I also have a handful of other talks lined up for 2026 and 2027, including:

 Katherine Swynford and Joan Beaufort, Winthorpe WI, on Wednesday 9 September, 7.30pm